What is gestational diabetes?

 When does a healthcare provider test for gestational diabetes?

 Your healthcare provider tests for gestational diabetes around weeks 24 to 28 of your pregnancy.
 At this stage, hormones start getting produced by the placenta.
-This organ forms in the uterus and supplies the baby with oxygen and nutrients.
+This organ forms in the uterus and supplies the fetus with oxygen and nutrients.
 The hormones it makes can interfere with insulin.